-Believed to have been founded by the Phoenicians, its cathedral and ruined red sandstone castle remind visitors of its rich and industrious Moorish past, which came to an end after a three-month siege led by King Sancho I in 1189.
+Believed to have been founded by the Phoenicians, its cathedral and striking red sandstone castle remind visitors of its rich and industrious Moorish past, which came to an end after a three-month siege led by King Sancho I in 1189.

 In the days of the Moors, Silves was known as Xelb, capital of Al-faghar, the Moorish province of the Algarve.
 Its population of 30,000 ‘spoke pure Arabic, wrote poetry and were elegant in manner and speech’, according to the Arab chronicler Idrisi.